-Each applicant will be notified of the review panel's decision in late February/early March 2022 by an email sent via Submittable.
+Applicants will be notified of the review panel's decisions as soon as possible once the ALCA board approves them, most likely in late winter/early spring 2022, by an email sent via Submittable and/or the grant coordinator.
 If applicants are awarded funding, they must first accept the "Terms and Conditions" of the grant award via Submittable.
-After applicants have accepted, contracts will be mailed to the applicant of record.
-Contracts must be returned before checks are awarded.
-Grant checks and certificates are typically awarded at an awards ceremony held at one of the cultural centers located throughout the four counties.
-Deviations from this schedule may occur.
-Applicants will be notified as quickly as possible of any changes.
+After applicants have